What is cellulitis?

 depending on the severity of the cellulitis.
 In the hospital, you may get antibiotics

-Complications of cellulitis can be very serious.
-These can include extensive tissue
+complications can be very serious.
+These can include extensive tissue damage and tissue

-damage and tissue death (gangrene).
-The infection can also spread to the blood, bones,
+death (gangrene).
+The infection can also spread to the blood, bones, lymph system,

-lymph system, heart, or nervous system.
-These infections can lead to amputation, shock,
+heart, or nervous system.
+These infections can lead to removing the affected arm or

 Can cellulitis be prevented?